 Compare these lenders and lender marketplaces by the type of home loan you’re searching for, state availability and minimum credit score (for a conventional loan).
 Select See rates to provide the company with basic property and financial details for personalized rates.

 Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 As of July 2022, RoundPoint Mortgage Servicing has only 15 customer reviews on Trustpilot, earning a TrustScore of 4.93 out of 5 stars.
 It is not accredited by the Better Business Bureau (BBB) but has an A+ rating for closing 253 customer complaints within the last three years.
 Out of 78 user reviews, RoundPoint Mortgage Servicing earned 2.28 out of 5 stars.

 Many users praise RoundPoint Mortgage Servicing for its attentive customer service through the loan process and even during loss mitigation.
 While RoundPoint estimates taking 45 days to close on a loan refinance, the main complaint is that some customers report waiting more than four months to close.
 Other complaints report lost payments and issues with escrow accounts.

 - Offers loss mitigation programs.
 It’s willing to work with homeowners struggling to make loan payments with its workout programs.

 - Licensed in all 50 states.
-RoundPoint Mortgage Servicing is licensed to service loans in every state, Washington, D.C. and the Virgin Islands.
+RoundPoint Mortgage Servicing is licensed to service loans in every state, District of Columbia and the US Virgin Islands.

-- Website lacks details.
-RoundPoint Mortgage Servicing’s website is not transparent.
-It doesn’t list what loans it offers, rates or eligibility requirements.
+- Rates not available online.
+RoundPoint doesn’t post current mortgage rates online.
 You’ll need to speak to a loan officer on the phone to get specifics about your loan program.

 - Long closing times on refinances.
 Customers complain about waiting for closing times that can exceed four months and longer.